Mycelium-Lab/eesee-contracts/README.md

 ## Docs

-Docs to all dWill functions are located in `/docs/index.md`.
+Docs to all eesee functions are located in `/docs/index.md`.
 Contracts also contain comments to all functions describing what the function does, parameters and their return values.